-The award(s) will be presented at the October Portland meeting in October.
+The award(s) will be presented at the annual Constitute in Louisville, October 3 to 5.

 The goal of the AGLS Awards program is to serve two national general education needs.
 Currently, little recognition is given to the creative program accomplishments produced by general education faculty and administrators committed to ongoing improvement.
 Also, a need exists for effective program improvement ideas and models, especially as institutions prepare for accreditation visits.